Guidelines in rebranding

 The branding guidelines we offer to aid in stealing share is an art as much as it is a science.
 It is simply “knowing your customer,” something that everyone says and rarely accomplishes.
 Market research as it typically exists has not helped you really know your customer because almost all of it is flawed.
-Almost all of the current market research we observe is not worth the paper upon which it is printed.
+Almost all of the current market research is not worth the paper upon which it is printed.
 No real learning or novel insight on consumer beliefs results from such practices.

 If you want to place your brand at an advantage over the competition, it needs to align itself with an existing belief.
 Customers need to see the brand as an emotional extension of their belief systems.
 Because, if they see it as such, buying a competitive product is akin to personal betrayal or compromise.

-It takes weeks worth of work to create a survey worthy of the task of stealing share because it needs to uncover the precepts by which your customer lives their lives as well as completely understanding switching behaviors and cues.
+It takes weeks worth of work to create a survey worthy of the task of stealing share.
+That’s because it needs to uncover the precepts by which your customers live their lives as well as completely understanding switching behaviors and cues.

 Understanding awareness and meaning is important.
 But even more crucial is the plotting of the decision tree of your potential customer as they make their purchase decisions.
 Do not be afraid to test ideas, as marketing is about winning and not academic indulgence.

 Branding Guidelines #3- Don’t Follow The Leader

 The third and final suggestion we offer is more of a cautionary statement: never ever follow the leader.
-Copying the market leader seems to make logical sense on the surface because leaders are successful, but as Sun-Tzu declares in The Art of War “Emerge to their surprise.”
-If you copy the leader, the leader will win.
+Copying the market leader seems to make logical sense on the surface because leaders are successful.
+But as Sun-Tzu declares in The Art of War, “Emerge to their surprise.”
+If you copy the leader, the leader will win because it is the default choice when everything is equal.

 It is never enough to be different.
 You must be different AND better.
 If you re-build your brand around your customer instead of around you or your product, and you invest in understanding the belief systems that create the purchase decisions, you are already on your way up.